-For me, art represents an opportunity to bridge what may appear to be disparate communities and link my own lived experiences with the lives of others.
+For me, art represents a means of bridging what may appear to be disparate communities and linking my own lived experiences with the lives of others.
 I am devoted to remembering the people, places, and events we are too comfortable forgetting or have never taken the time to really see.
 I use several creative mediums, including painting and drawing, text, installation, video, and increasingly, social media.
 Often, I play with humor to expose historical myth as well as to spark dialogue about contemporary politics, society and culture.
-My artwork is a spiritual practice that exhumes history whilst prophesizing the future.
+My artwork is a spiritual practice that exhumes the past whilst prophesizing the future.

 I hold a BFA from Carnegie Mellon University with a concentration in electronic time-based media and a degree in Ethics, History, and Public Policy (2014).
 I’ve performed at the Andy Warhol Museum, 6119 Gallery, and have had group exhibitions throughout Pittsburgh.